Joel-Data/The-Logistics-Auditor/README.md

   fewer than 100 orders to avoid misleading percentage calculations from statistically insignificant sample sizes.

-### Candidate's Choice, Monthly Late Delivery Trend Analysis
+### Candidate's Choice — Monthly Late Delivery Trend Analysis

 I added a Monthly Late Delivery Trend analysis that tracks the percentage of late deliveries across each month from October 2016